Introductionยถ

 There are so many Python modules that can load a

-in a single line, such asscipy
+*.wavin a single line, such asscipy,librosa,soundfile,scikitsetc.

-For demonstration, we will use Pythonโs standard wave
+For demonstration, we will use Pythonโs standard wave library and convert data from byte array to numpy array.

 2D Data ๐ ยถ

-, organized in Brain Imaging Data Structure (BIDS).
-We will use pyBIDS
+Images acquired using the NORAH JONES sequence at 4 TRs.
+Each image is 100x100, organized in Brain Imaging Data Structure (BIDS).
+We will use pyBIDS to query and load this data.

 3D Data ๐ยถ

-receive channels), organized in ISMRM Raw Data - ISMRM-RD format.
-We will use ismrmd-python
+K-space data acquired using the NORAH JONES sequence at 4 TRs.
+Each file contains 100x100x1x16 data (16 receive channels), organized in ISMRM Raw Data - ISMRM-RD format.
+We will use ismrmd-python to load this data.